WenderHost/gf-entry-xml-export/readme.txt

 Entry XML files get exported here: `wp-content/uploads/xml/`.
 Additionally, you may specify sub-directories where a form's entries are saved.
 This means you can have a form save entries in different sub-directories based on user-selected form values or by values present in hidden fields.
 See the section *Specifying where export files get saved* for more details.

 == Changelog ==

+= 1.2.0 =
+* Set the export sub-directory via a hidden field with the label of `createdirectory` and the value will be the name of the sub-directory.

 = 1.1.0 =
 * Setting a Gravity Forms field's "Admin Field Label" specifies the name of the XML tag used to hold the field's data in the XML export